astern-puffins/redesigned-couscous/reports/README.md

 Innovation distinguishes between a leader and a follower.
 Success doesn’t just find you.
 You have to go out and get it.
 Security Performance GraphQL DevOps Version Control Edge Computing Simplicity is the ultimate sophistication.
 Database Indexing
 Opportunities don't happen.
 You create them.
 Parallel Processing Cloud Functions React Scalability I find that the harder I work, the more luck I seem to have.
 Event Sourcing Optimization
-DevOps JavaScript Cloud Functions Containerization Scalability Sharding Testing
+DevOps JavaScript Cloud Functions Containerization Scalability Sharding Testing Machine Learning Load Balancing API A/B Testing Difficult roads often lead to beautiful destinations.
+Neural Networks RabbitMQ Security Quantum Computing CI/CD Success usually comes to those who are too busy to be looking for it.